Lyldoll: 2016–2019: 1993

 In 2016, Future 5th took over Shiloh's management from Tanjola.
-After her father passed away, she was inspired to make music once again and began work on her new album later titled 1993.
+After her father died, she was inspired to make music once again and began work on her new album later titled 1993.

 In 2017, Shiloh changed her stage name to Doll and later released a demo track called "Alien".

 While the release of the album was delayed for personal issues, she released a demo called "Stealin'" on SoundCloud on January 28, 2018.
-The demo was no longer available on SoundCloud for some time.
-At a unknown time, it went back up.
+The demo was unavailable on SoundCloud for a period of time, however at some point it was restored.

 On September 13, 2018, Shiloh released the first single "SWM" from the delayed album.
 Around this time, she changed her stage name from Doll to Lyldoll.
 A second single, "New Love", was released on November 2, 2019, accompanied by a music video for the song was released on her Vevo channel.
 On November 15, 2019, she released the album 1993.

-In April 2020, while in quarantine, she started working on a music video for the song Pillz, however it is presumed that the music video is cancelled since the updates are now deleted.
+In April 2020, while in quarantine, she started working on a music video for the song Pillz, however it is presumed that the music video is cancelled since the updates have now been deleted.